Monk (TV series): COVID-19 short

-Movie
+Film

-On March 14, 2023, Tony Shalhoub confirmed on Dr. Loubna Hassanieh's Unheard Stories: Stories That Inspire podcast that a 90-minute Monk movie will be produced for Peacock, with shooting expected to start in May 2023.
-The following day, Peacock officially ordered the Monk follow-up film, titled Mr. Monk's Last Case: A Monk Movie with original cast members Shalhoub, Levine, Howard, Gray-Stanford, Hardin and Elizondo confirmed to reprise their roles from the series with creator Andy Breckman penning the script.
+On March 14, 2023, Tony Shalhoub confirmed on Dr. Loubna Hassanieh's Unheard Stories: Stories That Inspire podcast that a 90-minute Monk movie was produced for Andy Breckman Productions, Mandeville Television, Universal Content Productions and Peacock, with shooting expected to start in May 2023.
+The following day, Peacock officially ordered the Monk follow-up film, titled Mr. Monk's Last Case: A Monk Movie with original cast members Shalhoub, Levine, Howard, Gray-Stanford, Hardin and Elizondo (who played Monk, Captain Stottlemeyer, Natalie, Randy, Trudy, and Dr. Bell respectively) confirmed to reprise their roles from the series with creator Andy Breckman writing the script.
+The movie premiered on December 8, 2023.

 Soundtrack

 The show's soundtrack features its original music score, composed by Jeff Beal.

 Podcast

-A "behind-the-scenes" audio podcast entitled "Lunch at Monk" is available for download through the USA website.
+A "behind-the-scenes" audio podcast entitled "Lunch at Monk" was released.
 In the podcast, cast and crew members of the show are interviewed over lunch and dinner.

 Novel series

-Since 2006, during the airing of season four, Lee Goldberg, a writer for the series, has produced a series of novels based on the original television series.
+Starting in 2006, during the airing of season four, Lee Goldberg, a writer for the series, produced a series of novels based on the original television series.
+This series continued well after the show they were based on had been cancelled.
 All of the novels are narrated by Natalie Teeger, Monk's second assistant.

 For the most part, the novels remain faithful to the television series, with slight discontinuity.
+This is because while Goldberg always adhered to the established continuity of the television series, the television writers ignored the continuity of the novels.
+Moreover, as stated in the author's notes to Mr. Monk and the Two Assistants and Mr. Monk and the Dirty Cop, due to novels having longer lead times than television episodes, episodes contradicting a novel's events sometimes aired even before the book reached store shelves.
 On December 31, 2012, the last novel to be written by Lee Goldberg was released.
 After Goldberg left the series, Hy Conrad wrote four more books, ending with Mr. Monk and the New Lieutenant.